StudentSA101/CustomPHPFramework/README.md

 ### Todos

  - Extend the framework by adding security features such as csfr tokens and xsrf
+ - Make provision for SQL injection.
+ - Create auth middleware for authentication.
- - remove ajax and jquery and add vue.js
+ - add a templating engine.
+ - add a build system such as webpack.
- - further abstract the framework by creating static containers
+ - further abstract the framework by creating static containers.
- - further research to extend the project
+ - further research to extend the project.
- - update page after ajax call.

    [PHP]: <http://php.net/manual/en/tutorial.php>
    [HTML]: <https://developer.mozilla.org/kab/docs/Web/HTML>